TDGerve/elementMass/docs/source/index.rst

 About
 -----
-elements is a Python library for calculating atomic weights of chemical compounds, as well as cation oxygen and amounts in simple oxides.
+elementMass is a Python library for calculating atomic weights of chemical compounds, as well as cation oxygen and amounts in simple oxides.

 Installation
 ------------